uktrade/.github/SECURITY.md

 #### Vulnerability Scanning

-The DBT GitHub security configuration also enables the features described under [Handling Vulnerabilities](#handling-vulnerabilities) — CodeQL, Dependabot, Dependabot security updates and dependency review.
+The DBT GitHub security configuration and rulesets also enables the features described under [Handling Vulnerabilities](#handling-vulnerabilities) — CodeQL, Dependabot, Dependabot security updates and dependency review.
 Confirm these are active on your repository.

 ---